-With a focus on maintaining community character and reducing visual and Entrance Project.
+With a focus on maintaining community character and reducing visual Adoption Ordinance of the 2016 Comprehensive Plan, and remains clutter, the CPUC prioritized the continuation of Phase 2 of the Gateway and Entrance Project.
 The continued implementation of the Long Term Flood Recovery Plan to reduce future impacts of flooding are also a high priority for the CPUC.
 Community facilities that meet the current and future needs of the city are vital to the success of it, and have also been identified as a major recommendation for the city to focus on.
 Another priority is the update of city codes to simplify the process of new construction and promote new development that conforms to this plan.